Where To Stay in London: Best Areas and hotels

 Where To Stay in the City of London

-Top Things To Do in the City of London
+Things To Do in the City of London

-• St. Paul’s Cathedral
+• Tour St. Paul’s Cathedral

-• Sky Garden
+• Visit the Sky Garden

-• Leadenhall Market
+• Walk through Leadenhall Market

-• Saint Dunstan-in-the-East
+• Explore Saint Dunstan-in-the-East

 Covent Garden

 Covent Garden is one of the most popular neighborhoods to stay in London for tourists.
 It’s an upscale neighborhood with no shortage of things to do and places to eat.
-In addition to being centrally located, there are also plenty of tube stations in Covent Garden to hop between London neighborhoods.

 Covent Garden is a hub for theater and performance arts, with multiple theaters throughout the neighborhood, the famous Royal Opera House, and street performers in The Piazza.

-Where To Stay in Covent Garden
+Hotels in Covent Garden

-Top Things To Do in Covent Garden
+Things To Do in Covent Garden

-• Shopping at Covent Garden (mall)
+• Go shopping at Covent Garden (mall)

-• The Royal Opera House
+• Visit The Royal Opera House

-• London Transport Museum
+• Tour the London Transport Museum

 Soho